Geotechnical engineering: Geotechnical investigation

-A variety of soil samplers exists to meet the needs of different engineering projects.
-The standard penetration test (SPT), which uses a thick-walled split spoon sampler, is the most common way to collect disturbed samples.
-Piston samplers, employing a thin-walled tube, are most commonly used for the collection of less disturbed samples.
-More advanced methods, such as the Sherbrooke block sampler, are superior, but even more expensive.
-Coring frozen ground provides high-quality undisturbed samples from any ground conditions, such as fill, sand, moraine and rock fracture zones.
+Various soil samplers exist to meet the needs of different engineering projects.
+The standard penetration test, which uses a thick-walled split spoon sampler, is the most common way to collect disturbed samples.
+Piston samplers, employing a thin-walled tube, are most commonly used to collect less disturbed samples.
+More advanced methods, such as the Sherbrooke block sampler, are superior but expensive.
+Coring frozen ground provides high-quality undisturbed samples from ground conditions, such as fill, sand, moraine, and rock fracture zones.